-- · Meeting with traditional Stakeholder groups - · Meeting with traditional Stakeholder individuals - Meeting with the general public (open meeting advertised to all)
+- Meeting with traditional Stakeholder groups - Meeting with traditional Stakeholder individuals - Meeting with the general public (open meeting advertised to all) - Survey specifically with non-traditional groups

-Through our direct participation with agricultural stakeholder groups, broad participation in committees, and directed meetings, the MAES engages in listening to and considering a defined problem or question that can be addressed through our research programs.
+Through our direct participation with agricultural stakeholder groups, broad participation in committees, and directed meetings, the MAES listens to and considers defined problems or questions that can be addressed through our research programs.
 The Director targets selective meetings with non-traditional groups.
 Montana has an open meeting law, so all meetings are open to the public and must have a published agenda.